 For digital drawings I charge for doing the actual drawing work, and then on top for making a print – being digital there is not an ‘original’ on paper until I make a print, so the price is in two parts.

 Drawing work – usually around £50 – £85.
-The cost depends on how complicated it is, how many people are in the picture, how many ‘portrait’ type faces etc. Complicated compositions, or pictures with lots of portraits or details in them could be more than £75
+The cost depends on how complicated it is, how many people are in the picture, how many ‘portrait’ type faces etc. Complicated compositions, or pictures with lots of portraits or details in them could be more than £85

 Printing cost of digital commissions:

 £25 for an A3 print (in a tube)